jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 ```
 skipping the state where a\_key contains the value value1.

 Since the replication protocol is meant to symbolize remote replication you must consider the case that either a Snapshot message or its corresponding SnapshotAck message is lost on the way.
-Therefore the Replicator must make sure to periodically retransmit all unacknowledged changes.
+Therefore, the Replicator must make sure to periodically retransmit all unacknowledged changes.
 For grading purposes it is assumed that this happens roughly every 100 milliseconds.
 To allow for batching (see above) we will assume that a lost Snapshot message will lead to a resend at most 200 milliseconds after the Replicate request was received (again, the ActorSystem’s scheduler service is considered precise enough for this purpose).

 ### Persistence